Skip to main content

 X-rays and other documentation requirements

-To expedite the processing of your claim, utilize the requirements below to identify the necessary documentation and/or clinical information required for review of specific procedure codes.
+To expedite dental claims processing, utilize the requirements below to identify the necessary documentation and/or clinical information required for review of specific procedure codes.
 Only the procedure codes listed below always require the submission of documentation with claims for your Delta Dental Premier™ and Dental PPO™ patients.
 Do not submit documentation with other procedures (unless Delta Dental specifically requests it).

 • Chart notes should always include diagnosis and justification for all treatment rendered.
 Please refer to the specific procedure code below for more details regarding the description of procedures.